Judge indicts former Argentine president in corruption case

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-The ruling published by official Center of Judicial Information said the defendants are accused of associating to illegally take public fund meant for public works between May 2003 and December 2015.
+The ruling published by official Center of Judicial Information said the defendants are accused of associating to illegally take public fund meant for public works between May 2003 and December 2015, largely in the southern province of Santa Cruz.

+The judge said 52 contracts worth about $2.9 billion were assigned to Baez’s companies at prices that averaged 15 percent above the original budget.

-Fernandez made no immediate comment on the charge, but she has repeatedly denied wrongdoing.
+Fernandez made no immediate comment on the charge, but she has repeatedly denied wrongdoing and invited an audit of public works contracts during her administration.

+Her attorney, Gregorio Dalbon, said on his Twitter account that he was not worried about the indictment and said he would appeal.

+Illicit association carries a possible 10 year prison sentence, while fraudulent administration can lead to six years behind bars.

 Since leaving office in December 2015, Fernandez has alleged that she is the victim of persecution by her conservative successor, Mauricio Macri.